xen-troops/meta-xt-prod-devel-rcar-gen4/README.md

  - Serial console (HSCIF)
  - IPMMUs
- - R-Switch (tsn0 interface only)
+ - R-Switch
  - eMMC
  - PCIe with ITS

 # External dependencies

 At least IPL 0.5.0 is required for normal operation.
-Release was tested with IPL 0.7.0.
+Release was tested with IPL 0.9.0.
 User is required to flash ARM TF (bl31-spider.srec) and OP-TEE (tee-spider.srec) provided by the build to ensure that Xen and DomD/DomU will work correctly.